What are the benefits of owning an owner absentee business?

 While there are many benefits to starting an owner absentee business for sale, it's important to be aware of the potential red flags or drawbacks as well.

-The initial investment can be high.
+The initial investment can be substantial.

 More stuff to consider when buying an owner absentee business for sale

-If you want to make the most of your time and have a successful owner absentee business for sale, here are some more tips:
+If you want to make the most of your time and have a successful owner-absentee business for sale, here are some more tips: